Curriculum

 Grade 12

-AP U.S. Government & Politics is the examination of the historical roots and application of the United States Constitution from the late eighteenth century to the present.
+In this course, students examine the historical roots and application of the United States Constitution from the late eighteenth century to the present.
 Designed for highly motivated students, critical thinking skills are enhanced through technology and problem-based assignments that ask students to weigh evidence, evaluate differing viewpoints, synthesize information, devise informed positions, and defend their ideas.
 Students in AP U.S. Government and Politics are required to take the final examination given by the College Board in May and high scores may earn college credit.
 AP American Government and Politics is a writing intensive course and requires nightly reading and independent study.
 Failure to complete required writing elements on a regular basis will result in removal from the course.

 AP Comparative Government & Politics